 I recently saw the above image about a LifeQuake and thought it described the feeling I had when I was diagnosed with a Brain Tumor in 2014.
 I found out I was critically ill, lost my job, and I was thrust into the complex world of healthcare in a second.
 My husband became my advocate and was there for me every step of the way.
 It was a scary time for us both.
 My preparation came from the assistance of colleagues I had as a catastrophic case manager.
-They answer questions and help us find resources.
+They answered questions and helped us find resources.

 Healthcare today is complex, costly, and too often impersonal.
 Many feel it’s evolved into a system driven more by profit than compassion.
 It’s easy to lose sight of the humanity that should lie at the heart of it all.
 But amidst the chaos, some continue to bring empathy, connection, and healing into the lives of those they serve.
-Let’s look at some of what I call Caring Professionals who are in place to help people navigate the complex healthcare system.
+Let’s look at some of what I call Helping Professionals who are in place to help people navigate the complex healthcare system.

-I have coined the phrase “helping professionals” because numerous professionals are in place to assist people.
-We all do basically the same thing but have different titles and work in various areas across the healthcare system.
+I coined the phrase “helping professionals” because numerous professionals are in place to assist people.
+We all do basically the same thing, but have different titles and work in various areas across the healthcare system.
 Roles include providing medical management, insurance advocacy, social advocacy, and care coordination for individuals with complex conditions who require assistance.
 Here is a description of each and how to reach them.

 Independent Professional Patient/Health Advocates: These professionals, who hold a Board Certification, a license, or possess expertise gained through life experiences, are in place to assist individuals in navigating the healthcare system.
 They work directly for the individual and are paid directly by the patient, the family, or the employer.
 They can be found through various search engines.
 Costs range from $75.00/hr and up, depending on the area of the country, the discipline of the advocate, and the experience they bring.
 They work with the individual patient/family, helping to coordinate care, find necessary resources, provide education on the patient’s condition, improve communication, and ensure the patient’s wishes are heard and met.
 They do not provide hands-on care but connect individuals with resources to help manage their needs.
 They can be a godsend, taking some of the burden off the patient and caregivers, as they know how to navigate the healthcare arena.
 It’s best to find an advocate before an “Lifequake” comes up, so if you are a patient with a complex condition, or have a family member who could use an advocate, research them now so you are prepared and have someone to depend on.